drakonli/dota2_customized_grid/README.md

 Check out https://www.youtube.com/watch?v=U5hgxPfecv4 to learn more

-Main task of this program is to work with HeroGridCustomization
+Main task of this program is to import/export HeroGridCustomization which consists of HeroNameCustomization's.

 Main models:
 1. HeroGridCustomization or just GridCustomization